bezcat/bezcat.github.io/README.md

-This repo contains bio and 3 chapter from my original thesis
+This repo contains my bio and the 3 chapter from my original thesis